Traffic Stealing

 }

-Note that both header_filter and path_filter take regex value, so for example "header_filter": "X-Header-.+: header-value-.+" would work.
+take regex value, so for example "header_filter": "X-Header-.+: header-value-.+"

 What’s next? #

-1. If your local process reads from a queue, you might want to test out the pause feature, which temporarily pauses the remote target so it doesn’t compete with your local process for queue messages.
+- If your local process reads from a queue, you might want to test out the copy target feature, which temporarily creates a copy of the mirrord session target.
+With its

-2. If you don’t want to impersonate a remote target - for example, if you want to run a tool in the context of your cluster - check out our guide on the targetless mode.
+flag it allows you to temporarily delete all replicas in your targeted rollout or deployment, so that none competes with your local process for queue messages. - If you don’t want to impersonate a remote target - for example, if you want to run a tool in the context of your cluster - check out our guide on the targetless mode.

-3. If you just want to learn more about mirrord, why not check out our architecture or configuration sections?
+- If you just want to learn more about mirrord, why not check out our architecture or configuration sections?